-The economic crisis that descended on the global economy since the autumn of 2008 produced volatility in income received by the Council from fees and charges.
-In setting the 2016/17 budget there was still uncertainty about the ongoing impact on income streams such as car park income, council tax collection, building control and planning fees.
+In setting the 2017/18 budget there was still uncertainty about the ongoing impact on income streams such as car park income, council tax collection and planning fees, as a result of this uncertainty and any impact from BREXIT.
 However, overall the total income received from fees and charges during the year exceeded the budget.
-The income received from fees and charges is very much dependant on the disposable income of individuals and therefore remains an area of concern which will be closely monitored.
+The income received from fees and charges is very much dependent on the disposable income of individuals and therefore remains an area of concern which will be closely monitored.